nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 ```

 ## using  nlst and mdtm
-* The following approach can be adopted to find the latest file in ftp server with ftplib python module if nlst and mdtm commands are supported by the ftp server
+* The following approach can be adopted to find the latest file in ftp server with ftplib python module if `nlst` and `mdtm` commands are supported by the ftp server
+* `nlst` command returns the list of all the file names in a remote folder and `mdtm` returns the modified time information for a specified remote file name

 ```python
 from ftplib import FTP
 # connect to ftp server